kkalinowski/lib12/README.md

 ![alt tag](https://raw.github.com/kkalinowski/lib12/master/lib12.png)

-lib12 is set of useful classes and extension created for .net 4 core and WPF.
+lib12 is set of useful classes and extension created for .net 4 and WPF.
 During my work with .net and WPF I created many classes and function that can be reused across different projects.

-Current version 1.3 available on nuget - https://www.nuget.org/packages/lib12
+Current version 1.4 available on nuget - https://www.nuget.org/packages/lib12

 Dependency injection - lib12.DependencyInjection
 --------------------